 As a provider of specialized trucks, Custom Truck One Source (CTOS) consistently strives to innovate and employ adaptive reasoning when approaching our customer’s needs.
 Such innovation and adaptability were required when tackling a unique request by one of our many valued customers.

-The client needed a hi-rail vehicle which could house a full crew, transport and power an extensive computer system, and was also road-to-rail ready.
-This computer system essentially controls an array of automated components which are utilized during rail-travel to log important data regarding the track’s infrastructure.
+The client needed a customized hi-rail vehicle which could house a full crew, transport and power an extensive computer system, and was also road-to-rail ready.
+This computer system essentially controls an array of automated components.
+These components are utilized during rail-travel to log important data regarding the track’s infrastructure.
 There were three complications with the customer’s specifications:

 - Regulating the internal temperature for such a delicate computer system